icza/srtgears/README.md

 ### 2. Web interface: online web page

-Srtgears can also be used on the web for those who do not want to download the tool, just try it or use it from the browser.
+Srtgears can also be used on the web for those who do not want to download just the tool from the browser.
 It can be found here:

 https://srt-gears.appspot.com/srtgears-online

 ### 3. Go package

-And last (but not least) a Go package with clear and easy-to use interface + documentation, should you need to use it in your project.
+And last (but not least) a Go package for developers.
+The engine was designed to be independent from the command line and web interface, it's API is clear, well documented and easy-to-use.

 To get the source code (along with the sources of the tool and web interface), use `go get`: